 Hackers Are Relentless

 One of the main problems that have arisen as a result of technology is the rise of hackers.
 Who is a hacker?
 A hacker is someone who seeks to gain unauthorized access to a system by manipulating the system’s defense mechanisms.
-Hackers are usually motivated by various reasons, but one of the main reasons is the rush they get from the challenge of penetrating the most sophisticated systems.so no matter how big your company is, you are still vulnerable to attacks from hackers.
+Beyond traditional IT security measures, protecting the privacy of data is paramount.
+GuidePoint‘s data privacy services ensure that information remains confidential and is accessed only by authorized entities.
+Hackers are usually motivated by various reasons, but one of the main reasons is the rush they get from the challenge of penetrating the most sophisticated systems.
+So, no matter how big your company is, you are still vulnerable to attacks from hackers.
 Hackers can get past your IT security through various means.
-Examples of the means used by hackers to gain access to your system include:
+Examples of the standards used by hackers to gain access to your system include::

 1.Denial Of Service